tidelabs/tidext/bindings/node/api.md

 [swapextrinsic]: #async-swapextrinsicfromTokenId-number-toTokenId-number-fromamount-number-toamount-number-swaptype-slippagetolerance-number-string
 [cancelswapextrinsic]: #async-cancelswapextrinsicrequestId-string-string
 [transferextrinsic]: #async-transferextrinsictokenId-number-amount-number-destination-Buffer-string
-[withdrawalextrinsic]: #async-withdrawalextrinsictokenId-number-amount-number-externalAddress-Buffer
+[withdrawalextrinsic]: #async-withdrawalextrinsictokenId-number-amount-number-externalAddress-Buffer-string

 Returns a hash that can be used later to cancel a swap or unstake.

 ### async unstakeExtrinsic(stakeId: Buffer, forceUnstake: boolean): string

-Generates an unstake extrinsic associated with the given stake id (the return value of [submitSignedExtrinsic](#async-submitsignedextrinsicextrinsic-string-Buffer)).
-Note that you must [submit the extrinsic](#async-submitsignedextrinsicextrinsic-string-Buffer).
+Generates an unstake extrinsic associated with the given stake id (the return value of [submitSignedExtrinsic](#async-submitsignedextrinsicextrinsic-string-string)).
+Note that you must [submit the extrinsic](#async-submitsignedextrinsicextrinsic-string-string).

 ### async stakeExtrinsic(tokenId: number, amount: number, duration: number): string

 Generates a stake extrinsic with the given token, amount and duration.
-Note that you must [submit the extrinsic](#async-submitsignedextrinsicextrinsic-string-Buffer).
+Note that you must [submit the extrinsic](#async-submitsignedextrinsicextrinsic-string-string).

 ### async swapExtrinsic(fromTokenId: number, toTokenId: number, fromAmount: number, toAmount: number, swapType, slippageTolerance: number): string

 Generates a swap extrinsic with the given from and to values.
-Note that you must [submit the extrinsic](#async-submitsignedextrinsicextrinsic-string-Buffer).
+Note that you must [submit the extrinsic](#async-submitsignedextrinsicextrinsic-string-string).

 > : This API does not work yet, the `swapType` argument isn't implemented.

 ### async cancelSwapExtrinsic(requestId: string): string

 Generates a cancel swap extrinsic for the given requestId hex string.
-Note that you must [submit the extrinsic](#async-submitsignedextrinsicextrinsic-string-Buffer).
+Note that you must [submit the extrinsic](#async-submitsignedextrinsicextrinsic-string-string).

 ### async transferExtrinsic(tokenId: number, amount: number, destination: Buffer): string

 Generates an extrinsic to send _amount_ of the given _tokenId_ to the _destination_ account id.
-Note that you must [submit the extrinsic](#async-submitsignedextrinsicextrinsic-string-Buffer).
+Note that you must [submit the extrinsic](#async-submitsignedextrinsicextrinsic-string-string).

 ### async balance(tokenId: number, accountId: Buffer | None): [Balance](#balance)